Sign up for this email series:

 For example, simple partial seizures have been renamed focal onset aware seizures, and complex partial seizures have been reclassified as focal onset impaired awareness seizures.

 Why the changes?
-Ingrid Scheffer, who led the ILAE effort to reclassify seizures, said the group was focused on creating “transparent language” for seizure types.
-“We wanted language that patients could understand, not just doctors.”
+In an interview in Epigraph, Ingrid Scheffer, who led the ILAE effort to reclassify seizures, said the group was focused on creating “transparent language” for seizure types.
+“We wanted language that patients could understand, not just doctors,” she said.

 Seizure type is now identified by point of origin, awareness level, and accompanying behaviors.